MicrosoftDocs/azure-devops-docs/docs/artifacts/quickstarts/python-cli.md

 [!INCLUDE [version-gt-eq-azure-devops-2019](../../includes/version-gt-eq-2019.md)]

-Azure Artifacts allows you to create, host, and share packages with your team or organization.
-This article shows you how to publish and consume Python packages to and from your feed using the command-line interface (CLI).
-You learn how to use the artifacts-keyring package to automatically setup authentication for you, and alternatively, authenticate with a personal access token (PAT).
+Azure Artifacts allows you to create, host, and share Python packages with your team or organization.
+You can publish and consume Python packages using an Azure Artifacts feed from the command line in your local development environment.

+In this article you learn how to:

+* Create an Azure Artifacts feed.
+* Set up authentication with either the Python artifacts-keyring package or, a personal access token (PAT).
+* Publish Python packages to your feed.
+* Consume Python packages fromyoure feed.

 To publish and consume packages in your Azure Pipelines, see [Publish Python packages with Azure Pipelines](../../pipelines/artifacts/pypi.md).